 H" X W" = Square Inches

 The solution, of course, is simply to turn it off if you aren't watching it.
-Note: Almost every television made these days is remote controlled which means that they are never fully off.
-Remote controlled televisions are in a standby mode which also uses about 30 watts of power.
+Almost every television made these days is remote controlled which means that they are never fully off.
+Remote-controlled televisions are in a standby mode which also uses about 30 watts of power.

 The monitor typically uses more power than the computer itself.

-Game & Computing Gear: Of course video games and other devices use power too.
+Of course, video games and other devices use power too.
 Here's the breakdown;

-Refrigerator/Freezer: There are a number of things you can do to make your refrigerator use less power.
-There are so many in fact I'll list them as bullet points.
+There are a number of things you can do to make your refrigerator use less power.
+There are so many, in fact, I'll list them as bullet points.

-- Clean the condenser coils. (see photo above) These are the metal tubes at the back of your fridge.
-To clean them unplug the fridge, pull the fridge away from the wall, and using a duster or vacuum with brush attachment clean all the dust off of the coils.
-These coils are small tubes and the fluid/gas inside them is what moves the heat from the inside of your fridge to the outside.
+- Clean the condenser coils.
+These are the metal tubes at the back of your fridge.
+To clean them, unplug the fridge, pull the fridge away from the wall, and using a duster or vacuum with brush attachment, clean all the dust off of the coils.
+These coils are small tubes, and the fluid/gas inside them is what moves the heat from the inside of your fridge to the outside.
 Dust and dirt will reduce how well these coils conduct heat.

 - Consider replacing an older fridge.
 Many power companies offer cash or billing rebates for buying a new fridge with a better efficiency rating.
 You can find out simply by calling your power provider.

-Water Heater: The water heater is another potential power waster.
-As with the fridge above there are a number of ways to save power with this.
-Of course the biggest problem with a water heater is that it sits there most of the day, unused, simply keeping up to fifty gallons of water hot.
+The water heater is another potential power waster.
+As with the fridge above, there are a number of ways to save power with this.
+Of course, the biggest problem with a water heater is that it sits there most of the day, unused, simply keeping up to fifty gallons of water hot.

-Following the steps suggested will not only save you money it will make you an eco-warrior by shrinking your carbon footprint.
+Following the steps suggested will not only save you money but will also make you an eco-warrior by shrinking your carbon footprint.

 Don't believe in the greenhouse gas warnings?